phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

 ---
 # **Aknowledgment**
-I would not be enough to finish this project without saying a big "thank you!" to all of you who helped me in working on this project.
+Before finishing this project I would like to say a big "thank you!" to all of you who helped me in working on this project.
 Firstly, to my family who supported me all along in every aspect, especialy in being absent at some important moments, because I had to study.
-Of course, nothing would have been possible without everyting Code Institue has to offer through this course and its wonderful Slack community.
+Of course, nothing would have been possible without everyting Code Institue offered through this course and its wonderful Slack community.
-Since I am officialy taking this course at City of Bristol College, a big thanks to my tutors, [Pasquale F.](https://www.linkedin.com/in/pasquale-fasulo-68612218a/) and Ben S. for every step they've been with me through the learning process.
+Since I am officialy taking this course at City of Bristol College, a big thanks to my tutors, [Pasquale F.](https://www.linkedin.com/in/pasquale-fasulo-68612218a/) and [Ben Smith](https://www.linkedin.com/in/benjaminsmith1981/) for every step they've been with me through the learning process.
 And last but not least, to my mentor, [Adegbenga Adeye](https://github.com/deye9), whose insights were always very helpful and helped me shape this project.

 <br>